getgauge/documentation/user/managing_environments/README.md

 Precedence to the env variable value is given in the below order.
    1. User shell / OS env variable values
    2. Project environment passed in the `--env` flag
+   3. Project environment present in the `env/default` dir (if present)
    3. Gauge default env variable values, as below

 |Property | Value|